robinrodricks/FluentListView/README.md

-How do I use a TreeListView?[¶](#how-do-i-use-a-treelistview "Permalink to this headline")
+How do I use a TreeListView?
 -----------------------------------------------------------------------------------------------

 A TreeListView shows a tree structure with its nice ability to expand and collapse, but also shows information in columns.